 At 1st rank, a Fighter gains the skill of 'Shield Break'.
 This skill allows a Fighter to break shields with a select list of weapons.
-In the hands of a Fighter, a Battle Axe, Black Glaive, or Yellow weapon with a 5' overall length (except for quarterstaves and Bars) are capable of destroying shields.
+In the hands of a Fighter, a Battle Axe, Glaive of 7' or longer, or Yellow weapon with a 5' overall length (except for quarterstaffs and Bars) are capable of destroying shields.
 Clubs and Maces require a striking surface 4" in diameter.
 For information on how to perform a 'Shield Break,' refer to the Shields section of the Darkon rulebook in Chapter Three.